 Deployment Types and Hardware Requirements

-You deploy the Cloud Replication Management Appliance to configure replications from and to VMware Cloud Director™.
+Deploy the Cloud Replication Management Appliance for configuring replications from and to VMware Cloud Director.

 - vCenter Server instances dedicated for management operations.

 - vCenter Server instances dedicated as VMware Cloud Director resources.

 - Availability instances per VMware Cloud Director server group